Point-free Construction of Real Exponentiation: Rational Exponents

-\end{definition} Using Lemma~\ref{lem:monotonepositiverationals} we can see that $0<x^q$.
+\end{defi} Using Lemma~\ref{lem:monotonepositiverationals} we can see that $0<x^q$.
 Further, we remark that this definition of non-positive exponentiation justifies our notation of denoting inverses as $\argu^{-1}$, as can be seen from the following lemma: